teiid/teiid-wildfly-quickstarts/jdg-remote-cache-materialization/README.md

 4. setup the infinispan resource adapter

 *  configure for materialization
-	-	open the file: {jbossas.server.dir}/docs/teiid/datasources/infinispan/infinispan-remote-query-materialize-dsl-ds.xml
+	-	open the file: {jbossas.server.dir}/docs/teiid/datasources/infinispan/infinispan-remote-query-materialize-annotations-dsl-ds.xml
 	-	copy and paste the resource-adapter section it into the server configuration, under the section:

         <subsystem xmlns="urn:jboss:domain:resource-adapters:1.1">
             <resource-adapters>

+5. Edit the module.xml for org.jboss.teiid.resource-adapter.infinispan.dsl resource adapter to add the pojo dependency

+example:  <module name="com.client.quickstart.addressbook.pojos"  optional="true"  export="true" />

-5. Start the server
+6. Start the server

 	To start the server, open a command line and navigate to the "bin" directory under the root directory of the JBoss server and run: